Last modified: Aug 14, 2024

 Audi Q4 e-tron AR HUD system

-Another method is to use a transparent screen, such as a thin plastic or glass panel, positioned in the driver’s line of sight and displays the information directly.
+Another method is to use a transparent screen, such as a thin plastic or glass panel, positioned in the driver’s line of sight to display the information directly.

-DS 3 E-Tense HUD on a transparant screen
+DS 3 E-Tense HUD on a transparent screen

 Car manufacturers design HUDs to be visible in various lighting conditions, including daytime and nighttime driving.
-As a result, they typically have adjustable brightness and contrast settings, and some models may also have automatic brightness adjustments to adapt to changing ambient light conditions.
+They typically have adjustable brightness and contrast settings, and some models may also have automatic brightness adjustments to adapt to changing ambient light conditions.

 Limitations of HUDs

-While HUDs can provide many benefits, there are some limitations to consider.
+While HUDs offer many benefits, there are some limitations to consider.
 For example, HUDs may not be suitable for all drivers or vehicles, as they may obstruct the driver’s view or distract some individuals.

 Polaroid sunglasses can also prevent the driver from seeing the screen.